How to apply

 You can either pay by:

-- debit or credit card - the divorce centre will call you to take payment
+- debit or credit card - HM Courts and Tribunals Service (HMCTS) will call or email you with details of how to pay

 - cheque - made payable to ‘HM Courts and Tribunals Service’